wolframkriesing/test-stitcher/README.md

-# test-stitcher
+# Test Stitcher

-Extract the test descriptions from tests.
+Stitch all tests together, to see the big picture.

+Get insights on tests.
+Get a tree structure of all tests, their test descriptions and some stats about each test and each test suite (or group of tests).
 **This project lets you read (and analyze) the test descriptions, to understand what the code does.**
 Test descriptions are the human-readable describing a test, see examples below.

 ## TL;DR
 - `git clone <this repo>`
+- install docker
 - `./run.sh npm install` install app inside a docker container (or if you really should still have a global nodejs installation, you can also do `npm install`)
-- `./run.sh npm run parse-file src/extractTextFromTests.spec.js`
+- `./run.sh npm run parse-files src/extractTextFromTests.spec.js`
   show all test descriptions of a local test file
-- `./run.sh npm run parse-file https://katas.tddbin.com/katas/es1/language/global-api/parseInt.js`
-  show them from a remote file
+- `./run.sh npm run parse-files https://katas.tddbin.com/katas/es1/language/global-api/parseInt.js https://katas.tddbin.com/katas/es1/language/array-api/sort-basics.js` show the tests from remote files (here two katas as used on [jskatas.org](https://jskatas.org))
+- ``./run.sh npm run parse-files `find ./src -iname *spec.js` `` to stitch all the tests for this project together
+  Note: using `./run.sh` mounts the project as a volume inside a docker container, that means only those files are visible and therefore just findable!

 ## A use case
 Given a test file like the following